ubclaunchpad/inertia/README.md

 * are on a tight budget and need to switch between cloud providers as your free trials run out
 * want some lightweight team features for managing your deployment

 Inertia might be for you!
-For example, Inertia has been used by UBC Launch Pad teams to successfully execute automated deploys for projects like [Rocket 2](https://github.com/ubclaunchpad/rocket2) and [Bumper](https://github.com/ubclaunchpad/bumper), and [nwPlus](https://www.nwplus.io/) used Inertia to stage previews of the [nwHacks 2019 website](https://github.com/nwplus/nwhacks2019) during development.
+For example, [UBC Launch Pad](https://www.ubclaunchpad.com/) teams have used Inertia to set up automated deployments for projects like [Rocket 2](https://github.com/ubclaunchpad/rocket2) and [Bumper](https://github.com/ubclaunchpad/bumper), and [nwPlus](https://www.nwplus.io/) used Inertia to stage previews of the [nwHacks 2019 website](https://github.com/nwplus/nwhacks2019) during development.